 In the “Camera / FPV system” section of my Eachine QX95 review, I said that my camera is OK.
 When I changed the room, some weird pattern (like sperm under microscope :D) appeared on my FPV screen.
 It seems that this issue is present only in certain light conditions.

 Outdoor, in calm days, it flies perfectly.
 The “Acro” mode is pretty nice, flips & rolls can be easily done.
 Unfortunately, even the slight wind kills any fun.

 The FPV range is pretty good (about 80-100 meters), so it can be flown in both ways LoS and fully FPV.

 If you want to make the next step for moving from entry-level toys to something more advanced, this mini brushed FPV quad can be found here.
 Don’t forget that you can opt for 3 different TX modules (DSM2/FlySky/FrSKy).
-If you don’t own a suitable transmitter you can also take into consideration to order this quad in bundle with the Eachine I6 transmitter (FlySky FS-i6 clone) from here.
+If you don’t own a suitable transmitter you can also take into consideration to order this quad in a bundle with the Eachine I6 transmitter (FlySky FS-i6 clone).

 - Generous package (2 spare motors and 2 batteries);

 - Spare parts availability.

 - RX antenna is not insulated;